Punta Del Este, Uruguay cruises

 Visitors can find a cement sculpture of five enormous concrete fingers emerging from the sand, almost as though the hand’s owner is drowning.
 This serves as a warning that swimmers are venturing from Mansa to Brava waters.
 The famous sculpture, called Mano de Punta del Este, was designed in 1982 by Chilean artist Mario Irarrázabal.

 Located 87 miles east of Montevideo, Uruguay’s capital city, Punta del Este has a permanent population of just under 10,000.
 This increases significantly in the summer months when visitors come from near and far to revel in the sunshine.

-The 16th century saw the first Europeans arriving in the Punta del Este area, but it was only colonized at the end of the 18th century by the Portuguese.
+The 16th century saw the first Europeans arriving in the Punta del Este area, but it was only colonised at the end of the 18th century by the Portuguese.

 It was not until 1843, when a group of businessmen purchased the peninsula, that modern development really began.
 It was known as Villa Ituzaingó until 1907, and in the same year that its name was changed to Punta del Este, the first tourists arrived.

-Families from Argentina traveled by boat to explore the area’s beaches, and since then a steady flow of visitors has arrived every year to sunbathe, relax and party.
+Families from Argentina travelled by boat to explore the area’s beaches, and since then a steady flow of visitors has arrived every year to sunbathe, relax and party.